 This is your last city in the Central Europe Itinerary agenda.
 Salzburg is a medieval town with beautiful views of the Austrian Alps.
 It is definitely a romantic destination, perfect for a weekend getaway.

-Vienna to Salzburg is 3 – 4 hour drive.
+Vienna to Salzburg is a 3 – 4 hour drive.
 You can take a direct train in the morning from Vienna and arrive in Salzburg in 2 to 2.50 hours and then start exploring the city.
 Train fares start at 28 euros one way.

-Salzburg’s joyous lanes – Geteidegasse are filled with unique decorations all along.
-The shops are very beautiful with a vintage vibe to it.
+Salzburg’s joyous lanes – Geteidegasse is filled with unique decorations all along.
+The shops are very beautiful with a vintage vibe to them.
 Imagine how it will look around Christmas time – very wonderful right?

 There is a church and a museum inside too.